allegro/bigflow/docs/project_setup_and_build.md

 The basic image installs the generated Python package.
 With the installed package, you can run a workflow or a job from a Docker environment.

 Run the `bigflow build-image` command inside the [`docs`](../docs) project.
-Next, run the following command to run the example workflow from the docker:
+To build the example image, run the following command to run the example workflow from the docker:

 ```shell script
 docker run bigflow-docs:0.1.0 bigflow run --job hello_world_workflow.hello_world